Loriowar/redmine_issues_tree/README.md

 Plugin tested with `3.3.*`, `3.2.*`, `3.1.*`, `3.0.*`, `2.6.*` and `2.5.*` versions of Redmine.

+## Support

+Features are added only for `3.x` version.
+Bugfix and locales available for all version from `2.6.x` and higer.

 ## Usage

-This is a `master` branch, please, use a branch with name corresponding to your Redmine version.
+This is a `master` branch.
+DO NOT USE THIS BRANCH.
+Please, use a branch with name corresponding to your Redmine version i.e. `3.3.x`, `3.2.x` and so on.

 ## Examples of interface